 Document the Incident

-- Use the “Accident Kit” provided by Great West to provide as many details as possible about the incident.
+- Use an “Accident Kit” provided by your employer or insurance company to provide as many details as possible about the incident.

 - Give your name, address, company name and address, vehicle license number, operator’s license number, and insurance information to the police and other parties involved.